alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Forgets the LAST word created.

-Handy if you make a mistake and want to start a word over.
+Handy if you just made a mistake and want to start a word over.

-In standard FORTH, FORGET forgets all the words created after the word being forgotten this is not the case in this implementation, only one word is removed by FORGET, and it is normally the LAST one you created.
+In standard FORTH, FORGET forgets all the words created after the word being forgotten, this is not the case in this implementation, only one word is removed by FORGET, and it is normally the LAST one you created.

-The words header is removed, this does not reclaim memory used by the word although it does back up the address of the token space the word used.
+The words header is removed, dynamic memory used by the word is reclaimed.

-You can delete any word by making it LAST then forgetting it.
+You can delete *any specific word* by making it LAST then forgetting it.

 myword >LAST FORGET